 Catskill Regional earned the award by meeting specific quality achievement measures for the diagnosis and treatment of stroke patients at a set level for a designated period.
 These measures include evaluation of the proper use of medications and other stroke treatments aligned with the most up-to-date, evidence-based guidelines with the goal of speeding recovery and reducing the risk of death and disability for stroke patients.
 Before discharge, patients received education on managing their health, and scheduled a follow up visit.

-“Catskill Regional is dedicated to improving the quality of care for our stroke patients by implementing the American Heart Association’s Get With The Guidelines-Stroke initiative,” said Catskill Regional Medical Center Chief Executive Officer, Jonathan Schiller.
-“The tools and resources provided help us track and measure our success in meeting evidenced-based clinical guidelines developed to improve patient outcomes.”
+“Catskill Regional has improved the quality of care for our stroke patients by implementing the American Heart Association’s Get With The Guidelines-Stroke initiative,” said Catskill Regional Medical Center Chief Executive Officer, Jonathan Schiller.
+“The tools and resources provided through this initiative allow us track and measure our success in meeting evidenced-based clinical guidelines.”

 The acronym can help people remember and recognize the general signs and symptoms of stroke, including weakness or numbness on one side, facial drooping, slurred or irregular, or difficulty speaking, vision loss and severe headache or dizziness.
 The sooner symptoms are recognized, the earlier medical help can be sought.

 Quicker response time at the onset of stroke can lead to faster treatment, which results in better chances of survival and decreased physical and neurological disabilities.
 Highly effective treatments that can be administered early from the onset of stroke, include administering the clot dissolving medication alteplase within three to four and one half hours, or a procedure known as a thrombectomy, which can be performed within six to 24 hours.